hyperjumptech/monika/docs/src/pages/guides/configuration-file.md

 Alerts are part of probes, and describe the conditions to trigger an alert.
 Alerts are basicaly test condition for your service, such as http status, response time, or a particular response body.

+The sample below shows an alert will be generated if http response status is 500 or the response time is greater than 150ms.

 ```bash
 alerts:
   - query: response.status == 500